Tech-LAB-Project/Tech-LAB/README.md

 - Renkforce 5 Port Ethernet Switch
 - OKdo Raspby Case

-In Total we spent around 150$ USD for our Tech-LAB.
+In Total we spent around 150$ USD for our 1.

-You can also run the Software on other Raspberry Pi's such as B+ or Pi 3.